 “When I had my son Django a few years previous, he was 9lbs and I put on less weight with him so it was really odd.

-“There are no words to describe what I was thinking when I realized I was about to have another baby right there and then.”
+“There are no words to describe what I was thinking when I realized I was about to having twins right there and then.”

 “The next contraction was almost instant, I knew before the nurses started saying what they thought it was, I could feel the baby coming but could not communicate it through the contraction.